nixilla/cqrs-bundle/README.md

 Although Prooph library does not distinguish listeners and projectors, this bundle supports this separation.

+Why separate it?
+ES - Event Sourcing is a concept of storing data as series of events.
+At some point you will want to replay all events and construct new read model.
+This may happen in various situations, for example when someone asks you:

+* what is the newsletter monthly subscription frequency?
+* or "Can you send this newsletter to all people why subscribed over the August only?"

 The idea is that **listeners** are run only once, when the event actually occurs (real time).
 For example, you may want to notify marketing team that they have new newsletter signup.
+You don't want to execute listeners when you replay events to compile new read model or new report.

 **Projectors** on the other hand, can be run as many time as you want.
 The purpose of the projector is update read model.
 Updating read model could be: